-- Welcome the teams and share the schedule.
-See page 6 for a sample schedule. - Emphasize that the objective of the session is to allow teams to showcase their work.
-Remind them that the Core Values are an integral part of all they do. - Show the FIRST® LEGO® League Teamwork Makes the Dream Work video.
+- Welcome the teams and share the schedule. - Emphasize that the objective of the session is to allow teams to showcase their work.
+Remind them that the Core Values are an integral part of all they do. - Show the FIRST[®] LEGO[®] League Teamwork Makes the Dream Work video.
 Encourage a FUN atmosphere.